iterative/dvc.org/content/docs/start/data-versioning.md

 than a second?

 The core part of DVC is a few commands that you can run along with Git to track a large file, ML model or a directory.
-Read on, or watch our video docs!
+Read on or watch our video docs to learn about versioning data with DVC!

 https://youtu.be/kLKBcPonMYw